yanxianl/Li_AqFl2-Microbiota_ASM_2020/README.md

 Run all the codes in the `code/` folder from the project's root directory.
 The codes are numbered by the order of execution.

 ### To-do list
-* Add a driver script to automate all the analysis, e.g., `make `or `snakemake`.
+* Add a driver script to automate all the analysis, e.g., `make ` or `snakemake`.

 ### Acknowledgements
-The initial file and directory structure of this project was by Pat Schloss to fit the needs of his research group.
+The initial file and directory structure of this project is based on the [template](https://github.com/SchlossLab/new_project/releases/latest) shared by [Dr. Pat Schloss](http://www.schlosslab.org/) to improve the reproducibility of microbiome data analysis.
+For trainings and tutorials on reproducible data analysis in microbiome research, check the [*Riffomonas*](http://www.riffomonas.org/) project.